FAU-LMS/Learned-pMCTF/README.md

 # Variable Rate Learned Wavelet Video Coding with Temporal Layer Adaptivity

 The paper is submitted to ICASSP 2025 and currently under review.
-The code will be published if accepted.

 This repository contains training and inference code for the paper "Variable rate learned wavelet video coding with temporal layer adaptivity".
 The paper is available on [Arxiv](https://arxiv.org/abs/2410.15873).